AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 **Flyers** will encourage your Clients to use the AppointmentGuru App to book and manage appointments with you.
 Flyers are double-sided and A5 in size.
 There is space for you to add your logo, business tagline, descriptions on the services you offer, contact details and location.
 And QR code for easy booking!

+To get started, [complete our form](https://form.myjotform.com/71091693941562).
+Once we've received your submission, we'll be in touch.

 *Price: Designer rates (± R2 500), excludes printing.*